IPPETAD/adventure.datetime/UseCase/108_annotatePhotoToFragment.md

 ----------
 1. Reader opens app
 2. Reader selects the Browse button
-3. Readerr selects a story to view
+3. Reader selects a story to view
 4. Reader presses annotate photo on a fragment
 6. Reader takes photo
 7. Reader confirms the annotation